Qnubo-Tech/SharpPlot/CONTRIBUTING.md

-# How to contribute to IDDS
+# How to contribute to SharpPlot

 After some warm up, maybe you feel confident enough to improve this or that bit of code, or extend a given module.
 We also hope this translates in an improvement of the library to be shared with the community, and **we'll thank you for this!**